-Simon advises firms on competition investigations, market investigations, mergers, acquisitions and joint ventures.
-He has led teams of economists on the analysis on mergers before the European Commission, the UK competition authority, and other jurisdictions worldwide (US, Australia, Singapore, Korea).
-He advises on assessments of alleged abusive conduct and dominance, information exchange, and vertical agreements (in particular online distribution agreements and retail price maintenance).
+Simon advises firms on competition and market investigations, abuse investigations, litigation matters, vertical agreements, cartels, and mergers and acquisitions.
+He has led teams of economists advising firms before the European Commission, the UK competition authority, and other national competition authorities worldwide (US, Australia, Singapore, Korea).

 Prior to joining CRA, Simon spent over six years at the UK’s Competition and Markets Authority (and its predecessor the Office of Fair Trading) where he directed the team of economists analysing UK mergers as Head of Merger Economics.
 Following his time at the CMA, Simon was a Senior Civil Servant in the UK Government responsible for directing the economic analysis for UK consumer and competition policy.